Tokyo

 Discover some of the best fine dining in the world in Tokyo, where culinary mastery meets age-old tradition and modern innovation.

 Experience a culinary journey like no other with the best fine dining in Tokyo, a city that according to many restaurant experts, is the best in the world.
-Whether you're in search of Michelin-star grandeur, impeccable sushi or more affordable fine dining restaurants that don't compromise on quality, Tokyo's culinary landscape offers a feast for the senses.
+Whether you're in search of Michelin-star restaurant, impeccable sushi or more affordable fine dining restaurants that don't compromise on quality, Tokyo's culinary landscape offers a feast for the senses.
 Renowned establishments like Sézanne, Hakkoku, and Sushi Saito are just a few examples that showcase the best of Tokyo fine dining.
 Our curated list is based on recommendations from World of Mouth experts including the likes of Melinda Joe, Kyoko Nakayama, and Santiago Fernandez, ensuring that you experience only the the best the city has to offer.

 Recommended by